 Here are some key rules to be aware of when you convert a traditional IRA to a Roth:

-- You will be responsible for paying taxes on untaxed traditional IRA funds in the year they are converted to Roth investments.
+- You will be responsible for paying taxes on untaxed traditional IRA assets in the year they are converted to Roth status.
+These tax consequences are critical to understanding the potential viability of any Roth conversion.

 - Finally, keep in mind that if you choose to initiate an indirect rollover — that is, if you take the funds from your traditional IRA in the form of a check in order to deposit them into a new account — you must complete the manual conversion within 60 days and contribute the full amount to your new Roth account.
 Otherwise, you’ll be responsible not only for the regular taxes due, but also a 10% early withdrawal penalty if you’re under the age of 59.5.